 Being human means making mistakes.
 Sometimes making mistakes results in getting arrested or being criminally convicted.
 Unfortunately, these mistakes can haunt you for the rest of your life.
 New Jersey law, however, allows for people who have learned their mistakes in certain situations to have their criminal records expunged.

-To determine whether you are eligible to have your criminal records expunged, it is important to immediately consult with an experienced Central Valley expungement attorney.
+To determine whether you are eligible to have your criminal records expunged, it is important to immediately consult with an experienced Stockton expungement attorney.

 What Is an Expungement?